Creating A Cat Friendly Home

 Actress Leaves Money to Animals

 If you're into classic Hollywood, you know who Joan Fontaine is.
-The Academy Award-winning actress died last December at the age of 96 years old.
+The Academy Award-winning actress died at the age of 96 years old.
 Animal lovers won't forget her soon.
-Proceeds from the sale from her home in Carmel, California will go to the Society for the Prevention of Cruelty to Animals for Monterey County, as well as the sale of it's contents, including the Oscar she won for her role in Alfred Hitchcock's 1941 film "Suspicion."
-It could bring $300,000 when Christies auction it next month.
+Proceeds from the sale from her home in Carmel, California went go to the Society for the Prevention of Cruelty to Animals for Monterey County, as well as the sale of it's contents, including the Oscar she won for her role in Alfred Hitchcock's 1941 film "Suspicion."

 Do Therapy Animals Get Stressed?